progmaticltd/homebox/docs/email-configuration.md

 The password is automatically generated, and saved in the backup folder, in the file __ldap/master.pwd__.

-!!!
-Warning
-    Every time the _master account_ feature is used, a notice is sent to the original user, both by email and with Jabber when installed.

 # Advanced features

-When this flag is set to true, some advanced features will be available, and a more recent version of Dovecot will be installed, from the Debian backports repository.

 ## International email addresses